zenecture/neuroflow/README.md

 This project consists of three modules:

 - core: the neural network architecture
-- application: functionality and helpers related to certain challenges
+- application: plugins, helpers, functionality related to application
 - playground: examples with resources

 # Getting Started